Q&A: Benjamin Mini - Antiques And The Arts Weekly

 I’ve been involved in rugs for a long time, essentially my whole life.
 I first began as a collector, but quickly learned that I needed to sell rugs in order to afford new material that matched my evolving tastes.
 I was already buying and selling rugs by the time I was in college.

-I started by “picking” rugs, keeping some for myself and then selling others to rug and antique dealers and sometimes directly to collectors.
+I started by “picking” rugs, keeping some for myself and then selling others to rug and antiques dealer and sometimes directly to collectors.
 I have always enjoyed the hunt for good rugs and textiles.
 Eventually, this pastime expanded, and it became a job for me – a job that I loved.
 Working in retail settings in carpet galleries over the years, I learned so much from just interacting directly with customers; to know what factors retail buyers value for instance – the condition of rugs and carpets was just one of many factors to be considered.
 It also helped me hone my aesthetic understanding of rugs from a variety of regions.

 What happened next?